-Lightly dust your counter to roll out the puff pastry so it will fit your serving dishes/dish.
-Don’t roll/flatten too much because, again, those buttery layers!
+Lightly dust your counter to roll out the puff pastry so it will fit your serving dishes or dish.
+Don’t roll or flatten too much because, again, those buttery layers!

 If making individual chicken pot pies, a large cookie cutter works well to cut a circle (alternatively, use a round glass to get the shape) OR you could cut puff pastry into squares.

 If making a chicken pot pie casserole, roll out your puff pastry enough to cover the whole pan.

 Can I Make a Casserole Instead of Individual Chicken Pot Pies?